 MA Popular Music Practice

-Our clearly defined course structure is intelligently composed to cover theoretical, practical and collaborative elements.
-It culminates in a major project of your choice focusing on one of the following paths: performance, production, composition or entrepreneurship.
-The path that you choose for your major project will be the specialism stated on your final qualification.
+The MA Popular Music Practice course structure is designed to cover theoretical, practical and collaborative elements.
+It culminates in a major project of your choice focusing on one or more specialisms.

-Which specialism will you choose?
+Which specialisms will you choose?

 Performance